mHealthKenya/UshauriILDashboard/README.md

-Install git

-Install nodejs
+Linux / Debian Installation

+cd /opt

+Install git if it is not present : sudo apt-get install git

+Install nodejs if it is not present : sudo apt-get install nodejs

-Clone the repository at "https://github.com/mHealthKenya/UshauriILDashboard" into your desired location
+Clone the repository : git clone https://github.com/mHealthKenya/UshauriILDashboard

 cd into the newly created "UshauriILDashboard" folder